seriouslegend2/Fog-Based-Video-Processing-with-Pareto-and-ACO/README.md

 # Fog-Based Video Processing with Pareto and ACO

 ## Project Overview
 This project demonstrates a fog computing-based system for detecting the presence of the red color in a video stream.
-By leveraging Docker containers, OpenCV for image processing, Pareto optimization for fog node selection, and Ant Colony Optimization (ACO) for task offloading, this project ensures efficient task offloading and processing across a distributed fog network.
+By leveraging Docker containers, OpenCV for image processing, Pareto optimization for fog head selection, and Ant Colony Optimization (ACO) for task offloading, this project ensures efficient task offloading and processing across a distributed fog network.

 ---